jgmalcolm/jgmalcolm.github.io/cv.md

 1. Malcolm, Mahmooth, Rindler, Allen, Grossberg, Pradilla, Ahmad.
 "Choice of cranioplasty material not associated with infection or reoperation: A systematic review and meta-analysis." *Resubmitting*
+1. Anastasio, Patil, Malcolm, Thomas.
+"Management of severe cerebral malaria using artesunate and angiotensin II." *Preparing*
 1. Willie, Malcolm, Stern, Philipp, Gross.
 "Stereotactic laser ablation of symptomatic cavernous malformations: imaging and clinical outcomes at one year." *Preparing*